About the artists

 Astria was born in Wiesbaden, Germany.
 She received her Bachelor of Dance in 2011 at Codarts, Rotterdam Dance Academy.
 Receiving several scholarships, she went on to study at The Ailey School in NYC.

 In 2023 she relocated back to Germany where she works as a freelance dancer, choreographer and teacher.
-Recently, together with Mariano Galeano, she performed and choreographed for the Opera production of Astor Piazzolla’s”Maria De Buenos Aires” at the Pfalztheater in Kaiserslautern.
+Together with Mariano Galeano, she performed and choreographed for the Opera production of Astor Piazzolla’s”Maria De Buenos Aires” at the Pfalztheater in Kaiserslautern.
+They recently toured with the show “We Call It Tango” and are currently part of the company “Tango en Red”.

 Mariano Galeano began his career as a tango dancer at the age of 13.
 He studied at the IUNA University of the Arts in Argentina, specializing in “Choreographic Composition with an Emphasis on Dance Theater,” where he was trained in various disciplines, which allowed him to develop a unique, personal, and versatile style of tango.